valdio/react-native-js-injector/README.md

 react-native link react-native-webview
 ```

-If there are any issues check out the [Getting-Started guide](https://github.com/react-native-community/react-native-webview/blob/master/docs/Getting-Started.md).
+If there are any issues check out their [Getting-Started guide](https://github.com/react-native-community/react-native-webview/blob/master/docs/Getting-Started.md).